Data Structures and Algorithms

 Authors: Nathan O. Schmidt

-The Tri-Quarter framework unleashes a radial dual triangular lattice graph with unified complex-Cartesian-polar coordinates, structured orientation phase pair assignments for directional labeling, and topological zones to build exact bijective mappings without approximations.
-By establishing combinatorial duality for radial separation, Escher reflective duality for zone swapping, and bijective self-duality for reversible transformations, the discretized framework leverages the lattice graph's order-6 rotational symmetry to natively support angular sectors, modular decompositions, equivariant encodings, and trihexagonal six-coloring for conflict-free parallel algorithms.
-At this discretized framework's core is the Tri-Quarter Inversive Hexagonal Dihedral Symmetry Group T24—the order-24 semidirect product D6 ⋊ Z2—which exploits rotational, reflective, and inversive symmetries to unlock these bijective transformations with exact precision.
-We provide formal proofs of these dualities, along with numerous step-by-step examples, and demonstrate practical efficiency through benchmarked simulations to achieve ~2x speedups with inversion-based path mirroring via bijections and up to ~6x reductions in symmetry-reduced clustering via rotational orbits.
+The Tri-Quarter Framework (TQF) unleashes a radial dual triangular lattice graph with unified complex-Cartesian-polar coordinates, structured orientation phase pair assignments for directional labeling, and topological zones to build exact bijective mappings without approximations.
+By modifying the Eisenstein integer lattice and establishing combinatorial duality for radial separation, Escher reflective duality for zone swapping, and bijective self-duality for reversible transformations, the discretized framework leverages the lattice graph’s order-6 rotational symmetry to natively support angular sectors, modular decompositions, equivariant encodings, and trihexagonal six-coloring for conflict-free parallel algorithms.
+At this discretized framework’s core is the Tri-Quarter Inversive Hexagonal Dihedral Symmetry Group T24—the order-24 direct product D6 × Z2, with ιr as a central involution—which exploits rotational, reflective, and inversive symmetries to unlock these bijective transformations with exact precision.
+We provide formal proofs of these dualities, along with numerous step-by-step examples, and demonstrate practical efficiency through benchmarked simulations.
+For inversion-based path mirroring via bijections, we achieve measured improvements of approximately 2x.
+For symmetry-reduced clustering, the measured speedups start above the idealized Z6-symmetry ceiling of approximately 6x at small truncation radii, where baseline per-vertex overhead dominates.
+As R grows, the speedups cross through this ceiling and then settle at approximately 4x at R=100, once the baseline overhead has amortized and the TQF approach’s own implementation overhead—orbit-transversal construction and replication bookkeeping—becomes visible.
 This work advances scalable computations on symmetric structures, with applications in computational geometry, graph traversals, tiling, robotics path planning, multi-agent coordination, lattice-based cryptography, image processing, and signal processing.
 This work aims to solidify a mathematical and computational foundation for both classical and non-classical computing paradigms—targeting future integrations in complex emergent systems that harness intricate “superposition-like” symmetries to advance symmetry-aware algorithms and data structures across diverse computing architectures.

 Category: Data Structures and Algorithms